 Pitve

 The village of Pitve is, along with Dol, the oldest settlement on the island, and lies at the entrance to the Vratnik gorge.
+The upper part of the village is the last settlement before the Pitve-Zavala tunnel which leads to the island’s south side.
 The old settlement was built along the gorge, and due to its defensive characteristics, it has preserved its continuity of existence since Illyrian times.
+Most visitors agree that Pitve has a special charm, a special soul.

 How to get there: